-In the case of a module that consists exclusively of one or more courses with continuous examination character, the module is considered to have been successfully completed if the courses attributable to it have been successfully completed.
-The grade is obtained by averaging the grades of the courses assigned to the module, whereby the grades are weighted with the ECTS scope of the courses.
+The module is considered to have been successfully completed if all of the related courses have been successfully completed.

+The grade is obtained by averaging the grades of the courses assigned to the module, whereby the grades are weighted with the ECTS credits scope of the courses.